coderefinery/presentations/2024-RSECon-BYOC.md

 - We teach topics which are .emph[helpful for researchers] and .emph[essential for RSEs]

 <img src="img/researcher_CR_RSE.png"
-     alt="From researcher to researcher who codes to CodeRefinery to Research Software Engineer" style="width: 600px;"/>
+     alt="A handdrawn graphic showing the pathway from researcher to researcher who codes to CodeRefinery to Research Software Engineer, each of the steps does not only lead to the next step, but multiple lines indicate that it is only one possible next step" style="width: 600px;"/>

 ---